 Consider a savings account for easily-accessed cash.
 Look for high-interest accounts to make a little money on whatever you have saved there.
 Ally's online savings accounts typically offer interest rates around 1%.

 Make it automatic.
 Setup auto deductions from your paycheck or checking account to fund these accounts.
 Don't rely on you to make those transfers every month.
 It's way too easy to forget or lose interest.
 Automation is key.

 Don't forget emergencies!

-When we talk about saving money, it’s easy to pinpoint retirement accounts as the primary destination for that money.
-In reality, your retirement accounts are the only thing to focus on when it comes to paying yourself.
+When we talk about saving money, it's easy to pinpoint retirement accounts as the primary destination for that money.
+In reality, your retirement accounts are the only thing to focus on when you pay yourself first.

 Let's talk a second about emergency funds.

 What happens if you get into a car accident and need a few thousand dollars for repairs?
 Or a medical emergency sends you to the ER and, naturally, a nice big bill in your mailbox days later?
 Or a family member has an emergency and needs some money, quick?
 Or, you suddenly lose your job and you're forced to live for months without any income.
 What happens?

 Well, you sure as hell can't withdraw any money from your retirement accounts (without penalty).
 In fact, you don't want to withdraw money from your retirement accounts anyway.
 You want that money to stay put.